 Professors may need to help students get over these psychological barriers.
 One of my colleagues, a community college professor in California, notes that many students—especially freshmen and first-generation students—don’t really understand what office hours are for.
 Her students frequently seem worried they will bother professors if they drop by, when in fact office hours are dedicated to them.

-“I tend to get more students now that I’ve started calling them ‘student hours’ instead.”
 “I tend to get more students now that I’ve started calling them ‘student hours’ instead,” she says.
 “I emphasize to students that those are their hours, not mine; they aren’t ‘bothering’ me if they show up with a question.”
 Professors have to remember, she continues, that “we’ve been in academia much longer” than our students.
 We can’t take for granted that students understand what a professor’s role in their education can and should be.

 In order to reap these benefits, students need to understand how to make productive use of office hours.
 Showing up and asking “Did I miss anything important in class?” is unhelpful.
 Since professors go out of their way to ensure that everything they do in class is important, such questions will only frustrate us.
 Asking, “Can you change my grade to an A?” won’t go over well either.
 (The answer is also no.)